-1. Project Title:(see page 3 of Manual) 2.
-Principal Investigator: Department:(see page 3 of Manual) Phone: Fax: Email: 3.
-Co-PI (if any) Department: Phone: Fax: Email: 4.
-Status (check one): Faculty Undergraduate Research Other (please explain) For students and non-LSU Eunicumber: ce researchers only, p ease give your home address and phone Faculty Advisor: Department:(see page 3 of Manual) Phone: Fax: Email: NOTE: The IRB will not review protocols submitted by students without the signature of a facadvisor on page 5 of this application.
-6. Type of review requested:(for an explanation of the three ty 7.
-Does your study involve the collection of data from a vulnerable population?yesno If ves. please specify:
+1. Project Title:

+2. Principal Investigator:

+Department: Phone: Fax: Email:

+3. Co-PI (if any)

+Department: Email:

+4. Status (check one): Faculty

+Undergraduate Research

+Other (please explain)

+5. For students and non-LSU Eunic number: e researchers only, pl ease give your home a address and phone

+Faculty Advisor: Department:

+NOTE: The IRB will not review protocols submitted by students without the signature of a faculty advisor on the final page of this application.